Historical Evidence for the Resurrection of Jesus

 -

 The historical record.
-Researchers point to at least 18 ancient, trusted sources that reference Jesus of Nazareth, 12 of them non-Christian.
-That's more documentation than exists for many figures from the same era, including Julius Caesar.
+Researchers point to at least 18 ancient, trusted sources that reference Jesus of Nazareth, including 12 non-Christian accounts.
+That is more documentation than exists for many figures from the same era, including Julius Caesar.
+These include noted Roman historians Tacitus and Pliny the Younger, Jewish historian Josephus, and references in the Babylonian Talmud.
 And the New Testament itself is the best-attested document from the ancient world, with over 5,700 Greek manuscripts discovered so far...and more still being found.

 -